thalescomp/Project-Descriptions-for-Review/DevOps/P0_Improvement_Plan.md

 ### What is the procedure to submit the project?

-When you are confident that your Improvement Plan meets all the requirements of the rubric, you can submit the Markdown file at [this link](https://review.udacity.com/#!/projects/156/submit-file).
+When you are confident that your Improvement Plan meets all the requirements of the rubric, you can submit your `P0_FirstName_LastName.md` file at [this link](https://review.udacity.com/#!/projects/156/submit-file).